brandur/sorg/content/drafts/postgres-reads.md

 A working version of all this code is available in the [_Scalable Rocket Rides_][scalablerides] repository.
-We'll walk through the project with a number of extracted snippets, but it might easier to download the code and follow along that way:
+We'll walk through the project with a number of extracted snippets, but if you prefer, you can download the code and follow along:

 ``` sh
 git clone https://github.com/brandur/rocket-rides-scalable.git